Eugène de Mazenod

-Eugène de Mazenod (born Charles-Joseph-Eugène de Mazenod; 1 August 1782 – 21 May 1861) was a French aristocrat and Catholic priest.
-When he was eight years old, Mazenod's family fled the French Revolution, leaving their considerable wealth behind.
-As refugees in Italy, they were poor, and moved from place to place.
+Eugène de Mazenod, OMI (born Charles-Joseph-Eugène de Mazenod; 1 August 1782 – 21 May 1861) was a French aristocrat and Catholic bishop who founded the congregation of the Missionary Oblates of Mary Immaculate.

+When he was eight years old, Mazenod's family fled the French Revolution and left its considerable wealth behind.
+As refugees in Italy, they were poor and moved from place to place.
 He returned to France at the age of twenty and later became a priest.
-Mazenod founded the congregation of the Missionary Oblates of Mary Immaculate.
-Initially focused on rebuilding the Church in France after the Revolution, their work soon spread, particularly to Canada.
-Mazenod was appointed Bishop of Marseille in 1837, and Archbishop in 1851.
+Initially focused on rebuilding the Church in France after the Revolution, his mission soon extended, particularly to British North America.
+Mazenod was appointed bishop of Marseille in 1837, and archbishop in 1851.